uwerat/vnc-eglfs/README.md

 - performance aspects

-    A minor issue for a VNC scenario, where the network bandwidth is the bottleneck
+    A minor issue for a VNC scenario, where the network bandwidth is usually the bottleneck

 The implementation of the [RFB]( https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst ) is incomplete: